-Stirling County Cricket Club was based at the Bannockburn side of the city in the Torbrex area adjacent to the Stirling High School.
+For over 100 years Stirling County Cricket Club was based at Williamfield, located in the Torbrex area of the city and adjacent to the Stirling High School.
 In 2005 the club took the monumental step of accepting an offer from Stirling Council to move from the site allowing the new Stirling High School to be built on the old ground.

-In exchange for this the club developed a new facility in the Sprinkerse area of the city, just behind the Stirling Albion football stadium near the new St. Modan School, adjacent to the river and overlooking the fabulous Ochil Hills and the William Wallace monument.
+In exchange for this the club developed a new facility, New Williamfield, in the Sprinkerse area of the city, just behind the Stirling Albion football stadium and near the new St. Modan's High School.
+Our current home is adjacent to the river Forth and offers stunning views of the fabulous Ochil Hills and the iconic William Wallace monument.

-The ground has two full size ovals separated by a sloping bank, the lower ground being fit for international matches whilst the upper ground is suitable for first class cricket.
+The ground has two full-size ovals separated by a sloping bank.
+The lower or 'main' ground fit for international matches whilst the upper ground is suitable for first class cricket.
 The Club is fortunate to have fantastic facilities backed by an active membership determined to keep the facility in tip top condition.

 Below is a brief summary of the history of Stirling County courtesy of Robin Laing